-Eddie Torres President & CEO, Grantmakers in the Arts

-Eddie Torres most recently served as deputy commissioner of cultural affairs for New York City, where he played a leadership role in the development of the city's long-term sustainability plan, the city's first cultural plan and a study of and efforts to support the diversity of the city's cultural organizations.
-Prior, he was a program officer with The Rockefeller Foundation, where he worked on the foundation's support for arts and culture, jobs access, and resilience.
-He has also served in the dean's office at Parsons School for Design, on the arts and culture team at The Ford Foundation as well as on the staff of the Bronx Council on the Arts.
-Torres serves on the board of directors of United Philanthropy Forum, as well as serving as co-chair of its Public Policy Committee.
-He holds a Master of Arts in Art History from Hunter College and a Master of Science in Management from The New School.
+Eddie Torres President & CEO, Grantmakers in the Arts Eddie Torres is a social change leader in the nonprofit, philanthropic and public sectors - currently serving as president and CEO of Grantmakers in the Arts.
+Torres served as deputy commissioner of cultural affairs for New York City, where we played a leadership role in the development of the city's long-term sustainability plan, the city's first cultural plan and a study of and efforts to support the diversity of the city's cultural organizations.
+Prior, Torres was a program officer with The Rockefeller Foundation, where we supported arts and culture, employment access, and resilience.
+Torres has also served in the dean's office at Parsons School for Design, at The Ford Foundation and at the Bronx Council on the Arts.
+Torres serves on the board of directors of United Philanthropy Forum, as well as serving on its Public Policy Committee.
+Torres holds a Master of Arts in Art History from Hunter College and a Master of Science in Management from The New School.